Alfresco/docs-alfresco/salesforce/latest/using/community.md

 The most important attribute is the `parameters` attribute.
 The value must be set to `{'community':'simple'}`.Without this value, the connector will surface the standard connector view.

-The Visual force page will need to have the appropriate profiles added for it to be visible to the correct community users.
+The Visualforce page will need to have the appropriate profiles added for it to be visible to the correct community users.

 **Example 1:**